Ardhish2210/Ardhish2210/README.md

 # 💫 About Me:
 Hi!
-I'm Ardhish Patel, a third-year B.Tech student in Electronics and Communication Engineering at the Indian Institute of Information Technology (IIIT) Nagpur.  <br>💡 Passionate about VLSI design, with a keen interest in the complete RTL to GDSII flow — from digital logic to physical layout.  <br>🔧 Experienced in hands-on projects involving SystemVerilog, FPGA-based prototyping, and ASIC design methodologies.  <br>🧪 Actively exploring hardware verification using UVM, with a focus on optimizing designs for performance, power, and area efficiency.  <br>📘 Continuously building expertise in EDA tools, timing closure, floorplanning, and low-power design strategies to gain a deeper understanding of the chip design process.  <br>🤖 Also enthusiastic about the intersection of VLSI and machine learning, working on signal processing projects, stress detection systems, and ML-driven analysis using Python, TensorFlow, and scikit-learn.<br>
+I'm Ardhish Patel, a third-year B.Tech student in Electronics and Communication Engineering at the Indian Institute of Information Technology (IIIT) Nagpur.
+💡 Passionate about VLSI design, with a keen interest in the complete RTL to GDSII flow — from digital logic to physical layout.
+🔧 Experienced in hands-on projects involving SystemVerilog, FPGA-based prototyping, and ASIC design methodologies.
+🧪 Actively exploring hardware verification using UVM, with a focus on optimizing designs for performance, power, and area efficiency.
+📘 Continuously building expertise in EDA tools, timing closure, floorplanning, and low-power design strategies to gain a deeper understanding of the chip design process.
+🤖 Also enthusiastic about the intersection of VLSI and machine learning, working on signal processing projects, stress detection systems, and ML-driven analysis using Python, TensorFlow, and scikit-learn.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/ardhish_patel_2210) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ardhish-patel-a21263285/) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:bt23ece013@iiitn.ac.in)